By Last Updated: June 3rd, 2026

 • Safari Bookmarks and Reading List

-• Purchased movies, books, music and other licensed media
+• Purchased movies, books, music, and other licensed media

-• Purchases made within an app like subscriptions, and upgrades
+• Purchases made within an app, like subscriptions and upgrades

 • Credit card information